ontio/cross-chain/README.md

   Reported-by: whoever-reported-it
   Signed-off-by: Your Name <youremail@yourhost.com>

-## 开源社区
+## Open Source Community

-## 许可证
+## License

-Polygon Network遵守GNU Lesser General Public License, 版本3.0。 详细信息请查看项目根目录下的LICENSE文件。
+Polygon Network is licensed under the GNU Lesser General Public License, v3.0.
+Refer to the LICENSE file in the root directory of the project for details.